 Given the extremely short timeline for reporting and applying for CRCEF funding, and in order to ensure that all those who were eligible could access the funding, this program was publicized in the University of Windsor’s daily email news digest.
 University of Windsor faculty members completed the Stage 1 application form if they believed they were eligible for this program.

 The committee reviewed each application by first confirming eligibility and ensuring that requested funding did not exceed the limit as set out by the Tri-Agency Institutional Programs Secretariat.
-Applicants were required to confirm that their students have not not been claiming other federal wage support such as Canada Emergency Response Benefit.
-Principles of equity, diversity and inclusion were followed in all stages of the process to prevent systemic barriers from impeding access to funds sought by equity-seeking groups.
-Members of the committee have completed unconscious bias training.
-Researchers reporting a need for research personnel wage support were advised that EDI principles must be taken into consideration in their decisions relating to their research teams.
+Applicants were required to confirm that their students have not been claiming other federal wage support such as Canada Emergency Response Benefit.

-The University of Windsor was able to fund all eligible applicants to the fund.
-As a result of the total eligible expenses not exceeding the CRCEF Stage 1 allocation, UWindsor did not apply for additional funding in Stage 2, and we will be utilizing the balance of the funding to support applications for eligible salary expenditures incurred between July 1, 2020 through to August 28, 2020.
+The committee has applied a consistent and pro-rated approach to all funding applications and was able to fully fund all eligible applicants to the fund in Stage 1.
+As a result of the total eligible expenses not exceeding the CRCEF Stage 1 allocation, UWindsor did not apply for additional funding in Stage 2.
+Residual funding from Stage 1 is being held for Stage 3.

 Any questions or concerns in respect of UWindsor’s participation in, or response to, the CRCEF should be directed to: Heather Pratt, Executive Director, Research & Innovation email@example.com

 Information by stage